Stadiums of AFC Ajax: 1996–present: Johan Cruyff Arena (Amsterdam Arena)

-In 1996, Ajax moved to a new home ground in the southeast of the city known as the Amsterdam Arena, since 2018 renamed as the Johan Cruyff Arena.
+In 1996, Ajax moved to a new home ground in the southeast of the city known as the Amsterdam Arena, renamed as the Johan Cruyff Arena in 2018.
 The stadium was built by the Amsterdam city authority at a cost of $134 million.
 The Arena has a retractable roof and set a trend for other modern stadiums built in Europe in the following years.
 In the Netherlands, the Arena earned a reputation for a terrible grass pitch caused by the removable roof that, even when open, takes away too much sunlight and fresh air.
 During the 2008–2009 season, groundstaff introduced an artificial lighting system that finally reduced this problem considerably.
 The stadium has its own single rail train stop in the Halte Amsterdam ArenA and has a metro stop as well.

 The much-loved De Meer stadium was torn down and the land was sold to the city council.
 A residential neighbourhood now occupies the area.
 The letters AJAX, of the old stadium are nowadays in place on the façade of the entrance at the Johan Cruyff Arena.

 From the start of the 2018-2019 season, the stadium was renamed after the legendary player Johan Cruyff who died in 2016.
 The new name is the Johan Cruyff Arena.
-Nowadays the capacity is 55,865.
+The stadium's current capacity is 55,865.